×

 We asked people if there is a lot of crime.
 They answered:

 "True Blue, is generally considered a safe and peaceful area.
 Like any location, it may experience occasional incidents of crime, but these are typically minor and infrequent.
 The local authorities are committed to maintaining safety and security in the area.
 Visitors and residents are always encouraged to take standard precautions to protect their personal belongings and safety.
 However, it's worth noting that the overall crime rate in True Blue is relatively low compared to many other regions.
-The community is known for its friendly and welcoming atmosphere, making it a popular destination for tourists and expatriates," commented one expat who made the move to True Blue.
+The community is known for its friendly and welcoming atmosphere, making it a popular destination for tourists and expatriates," remarked one expat living in True Blue, Grenada.

 About the Author